 - Easy to blend

 Rituel de Fille Color Nectar Pigment Balm in Snapdragon

 This juicy shade from Rituel de Fille looks good on just about every skin tone—seriously!
 The orangey red shade will bring out pink tones in warmer skins and will look slightly peachy on cooler undertones.
 Plus, the balm-like formula is buildable.
 Apply just a little for coverage on lighter skin tones and a few layers on deeper tones.
 To build coverage, tap a blush-covered finger on your cheekbones.
-Apply too much?
-No worries, just swipe your fingers across your cheeks to diffuse it.
-The compact also makes it one of the most useful beauty supplies to stash at work.

 - Looks good on all skin tones

 - Can also be used on eyes and lips